PeggyJV/steward/Docs/04-GeneratingCertificates.md

 openssl x509 -text -in <output_path>/server.crt
 ```

 Valid TLS certificates will have "Version 3" near the top of the certificate plaintext.
-You should also see your IP or domain name as a Subject Alternative Name.
+You should also see your domain name as a Subject Alternative Name.

 6. Test Steward with your certificate